hkkmrmnq/the_likes/README.md

 If successful, this project should become a rational push for the beginning of new, long—term, and strong relationships.
 To do this, I propose defining your values — and based on this, the algorithm will select participants with similar values.
-However, different people often attach different meanings to the same words.
+Different people often attach different meanings to the same words.
 Therefore, I suggest you not only choose values ​​that are close to yours, but also choose the meanings you attach to these terms.

 I should warn you right away that, due to this approach, finding suitable users may take quite a while — and will certainly take time in the early stages, until a sufficient number of users have been recruited.
 I hope this won't discourage you.